Do you support multi-year SSL certificates?

-As of August 14, 2020, it’s no longer possible to purchase certificates for a period of longer than one year.
-As explained in this article, with ballot SC31, the CA/B forum has effectively prohibited Certificate Authorities from issuing certificates that are valid for longer than 397 days, effective September 1, 2020.
+As of August 14, 2020, it is no longer possible to purchase certificates for a period of longer than one year.
+With ballot SC31, the CA/B forum prohibited Certificate Authorities from issuing certificates that are valid for longer than 397 days, effective September 1, 2020.
+For the full timeline of validity changes, see SSL Certificate Validity Changes (2026 - 2029).

 This is an industry-standard requirement.
 It applies to any Certificate Authority or reseller, and not just to DNSimple.